Arun III: History

 The project was formed by Nepal Government in 1992.
-However, the NGOs, environment protectors and individuals worried against rampant privatization in the culture and natural beauty of the Arun valley expressed numerous concerns against it.
-The criticism of the project included fear of increase of already-high electricity tariffs and whether the size of the project was appropriate for a country of Nepal's size.
+However, NGOs, environmental activists and individuals worried against rampant privatization affecting the culture and natural beauty of the Arun valley expressed concerns.
+There were also fears that this project was inappropriately large and would lead to further increases in the price of electricity.
 There was also a debate for the road to the project area concerning deforestation and habitat fragmentation.
-Finally in 1995, the World Bank decided to withdraw their support, effectively cancelling the project.
+In 1995, the World Bank decided to withdraw their support, effectively cancelling the project.

-The Project resurfaced and a Project Development Agreement was signed in November 2014.
-The surplus power from the project will be exported to India from Dhalkebar in Nepal to Muzaffarpur in Bihar.
-In 2017 the cabinet of India approved the project for construction.
+In November 2014, the project resurfaced and a Project Development Agreement was signed.
+The surplus power from the project will be exported to India from Dhalkebar, Nepal to Muzaffarpur, Bihar.
+In 2017, the cabinet of India approved the project for construction.